 H-1B Visa Credentialing Coordinator Jobs

-Credentialing Coordinator roles sit at the intersection of healthcare administration and compliance, making them strong candidates for H-1B sponsorship as specialty occupations requiring at least a bachelor's degree.
+Credentialing Coordinator roles sit at the intersection of healthcare administration and compliance, making them strong candidates for H-1B visa sponsorship as specialty occupations requiring at least a bachelor's degree.
 Many hospitals, health systems, and managed care organizations actively file LCAs for this title under SOC code 11-9111.

-See All Credentialing Coordinator JobsOverview
+Find H-1B Visa Credentialing Coordinator JobsOverview

-Showing 5 of 14+ Credentialing Coordinator jobs
+Showing 5 of 9+ Credentialing Coordinator jobs

-See all Credentialing Coordinator jobs
+See all Credentialing Coordinator Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Credentialing Coordinator roles.